Teaching Paper 011The GentilePentecost

 Darkness on the Cross Between the Sixth and the Ninth Hour

-It cannot go unnoticed that the explicitly recorded ‘sixth’ and ‘ninth’ hour of the divine encounter of both Peter and Cornelius (which preceded the Gentile ‘Pentecost’) are the same hours during which darkness covered the land in the final three hours of the crucifixion of Jesus:
+It cannot go unnoticed that the explicitly recorded ‘sixth’ and ‘ninth’ hour of the divine encounter of both Peter and Cornelius (which preceded the ‘Gentile’ Pentecost) are the same hours during which darkness covered the land when Jesus was on the cross for His final three hours:

 Luke 23:44-46 Now it was about the sixth hour, and there was darkness over all the earth until the ninth hour.
 Then the sun was darkened, and the veil of the temple was torn in two.
 And when Jesus had cried out with a loud voice, He said, “Father, ‘into Your hands I commit My spirit.’”
 Having said this, He breathed His last.